I was born in the small Midlands town of Tamworth many years past, and only took to writing three years ago at the age of sixty-nine.

 I graduated from the University of East Anglia (UEA) with a degree in economics but even in those days harboured literary ambitions.
 Heavily comatose from listening to too much Leonard Cohen I took to writing poetry.
 Fortunately, both for myself and the world at large, it’s become lost to posterity.

 After graduation, I worked, briefly, as an Economist in London but soon moved to Cornwall, where, together with my wife, I ran my own business for many years.
-We lived in the small Cornish fishing village of Polperro which has provided a rich source of material for my first novel, ‘Midsummer Dreams’.
+We lived in the small Cornish fishing village of Polperro which has provided a rich source of material for my first novel, ‘Midsummer Dreams’, a lyrical novel in the literary genre of the lives, loves and dreams of several of the inhabitants of a small Cornish village

 I began work on the novel in January 2017.
 Eight months later I had a rough draft ready but feeling the need for a break from it I put the manuscript to one side and thought to write just a couple of short stories.